 1. Air out your tent before storage

-Sleeping in a moldy tent will not only smell bad, but can also be unhealthy, as you’re constantly breathing in mold spores.
+Sleeping in a moldy tent will not only smell bad but can also be unhealthy, as you’re constantly breathing in mold spores.
 Apart from this, molds can damage the fabric and end up deteriorating the whole tent.
 The good part?
-It’s really easy to prevent this!
+It’s really easy to prevent this.
 Simply dry out your tent before rolling it up.
-Once you get home from camping, set up your tent and remove any dirt, mud and grime.
+Once you get home from camping, set up your tent and remove any dirt, mud, and grime.
 Then, let it air out for a few hours before storing it for your next trip.
 Also, a good idea to increase the fabric’s strength and protect it against UV deterioration is to use the Nikwax tent and gear solar proof spray.
 Simply erect your tent, wet it, and spray the Nikwax spray evenly to the outside of the fabric.
-Wait for a couple of minutes and remove surplus product with a damp cloth.
+Wait for a couple of minutes and remove the surplus product with a damp cloth.

 2. Give some TLC to your hiking boots

 Keeping your feet safe and protected is key to a happy adventure.
-After each hike, especially after muddy trips, take the time to clean, air-dry and condition your hiking boots.
+After each hike, especially after muddy trips, take the time to clean, air-dry, and condition your hiking boots.
 You can start by brushing off any mud or dust using water or a gentle soap.
-Then, continue by taking out the insoles and placing your boots upside down on the floor to air dry, keeping them away from heat sources; just let the air do it’s job.
+Then, continue by taking out the insoles and placing your boots upside down on the floor to air dry, keeping them away from heat sources; just let the air do the job.
 Finally, if your boots appear dry or cracked, use a leather conditioner to moisturize the material.

 3. Wash outdoor clothing according to the labels